TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 19/John 19.10.md

 ---

-Pilate therefore saith unto him, Speakest thou not unto me?
-Knowest thou not that I have power to release thee, and have power to crucify thee?
+Pilate therefore said to him, "Aren't you speaking to me?
+Don't you know that I have power to release you, and have power to crucify you?"